9p6p/easy-implementation-for-high-dimensional-vector-search/README.md

 # Implementation-for-high-dimensional-vector-search
-an easy C++ source code with KNN and NSG method for ANNS，without any third party or any other dependency.
+## An easy C++ source code without any third party or any other dependency.

+with KNN and NSG method for ANNS, for test data, see the right release v1.

 modified from https://github.com/ZJULearning/nsg and https://github.com/ZJULearning/efanna_graph.